ArturPN/columnator/README.md

 4. Make sure to check every $dir and $path variable and adapt it into your project.
 Don't forget to add a CSS.

 You don't have to copy all the files - the most important are: functions columnate() and listPhotos() from DatabaseModel.php and for/foreach loop(s) in gallery.latte.

+## Performance
+Instead of running this script every time users open a webpage, I recommend saving the results into a database or a file due to performance issues - we don't want this script to iterate through photos every time.
+Do it once - during uploading photos.